AdityaSavara/PEUQSE/README.md

 # How To Get Started

 1) First get anaconda (https://www.anaconda.com/products/individual).
-Then open an anaconda terminal (type "Anaconda Prompt" after installing anaconda).
+Then open an anaconda terminal (for windows, press the windows key and type "Anaconda Prompt").
 Inside the anaconda terminal, type `pip install PEUQSE[COMPLETE]`

 2) Then download the zipfile which has the Examples directory: https://github.com/AdityaSavara/PEUQSE/archive/master.zip